 -Dsun.java2d.uiScale=1.0for AWT/Swing (1.0 corresponds to 100%)

-Those properties can also be used to enforce a scaling factor other than the one configured in the host operating system.
+You can also use those properties to enforce a scaling factor other than the one configured in the host operating system.